jayleenjiang/jayleenjiang.github.io/_pages/about.md

 Hi! 👋

 I am Jayleen, and I am a junior majoring in Mathematics at  [Mount Holyoke College](https://www.mtholyoke.edu).
+You can view my cv here.

 I'm exploring my interests in applied mathematics and computational science, particularly in areas like applied probability, differential equations, and numerical methods.
 I enjoy learning how to build mathematical models and use computation to better understand complex systems.